cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^robinson]: Robinson, Joan.
 "What are the questions?."
 What are the Questions and Other Essays.
 Routledge, 2016.
 2-32.

 [^Ivchenko]: Ivchenko, G. I., and S. A. Honov.
 "On the jaccard similarity test."
 Journal of Mathematical Sciences 88 (1998): 789-794.

+[^pal]: Pal, Nikhil R., and Sankar K. Pal.
+"Entropy: A new definition and its applications."
+IEEE transactions on systems, man, and cybernetics 21.5 (1991): 1260-1270.